3dvkr/3dvkr.github.io/src/content/blog-posts/splitting-a-monorepo.md

 I recently needed to split a monorepo.
 Somewhere between Node 20 making standalone apps possible, deployment platforms with vanishing or punitive free tiers, and the size of my app, I wanted my API and React in separate repositories.

 ## Preserving Git Histories
 I decided I'd keep the original monorepo as is, and create two repos to work with going forward: one for the frontend, and one for the backend.
-Both times, I started with a clone of the monorepo and used `filter-repo` to only include the files and folders that were relevent the new repo I was creating.
-The `filter-repo` isn't included in the git, but it's a python script that can be installed with a package manager.
+Both times, I started with a clone of the monorepo and used `filter-repo` to only include the files and folders that were relevent to the new repo I was creating.
+The `filter-repo` isn't included in git, but it's a python script that can be installed with a package manager.
 I ran `pip install git-filter-repo`.

 For separating out the frontend:
 ```powershell